wlaur/encomp/README.md

 # raises an exception since liter is Length**3 and the Quantity expects Length**2
 another_qty = Quantity[Temperature / Length**2](1, 'delta_degC / liter')

+# create a new subclass of Quantity with restricted input units
+CustomQuantity = Quantity[Temperature / Length**3]

+# pint handles a wide range of input formats
+CustomQuantity(1, '°F per yard³')
 ```

 ## Settings